 Invest 6 HOURS.....SHOP 3:00PM

 How many people can come and shop early on my pre-sale pass?

-Due to the large number of consignors and volunteers that shop Wednesday night, there is only one person allowed at the sale for each pre-sale pass.
+Due to the large number of consignors and workers that shop Wednesday night, there is only one person allowed at the sale for each pre-sale pass.
 Wednesday night is also a kid-free shopping time.

 How should I price my items?

 For toys and baby equipment, a good place to start is 1/3 of retail.
 Then, go up or down from there based on condition and brand.
 Clothing is a little trickier.
 In general, 1/3 of retail is an okay place to start for clothes, also.
 There are several things to keep in mind when pricing clothing.
 Sizes 2T and under typically have a lot more clothing in them and so clothing within those sizes needs to be priced more competitively.
-Many moms also look for certain name brands (such as Gymboree, Gap, Children’s Place, etc…), so clothing from these lines can be priced a little higher.
+Many shoppers also look for certain name brands (such as Under Armour, Gap, Children’s Place, etc…), so clothing from these lines can be priced a little higher.
 Clothing from Wal-Mart, K-Mart, Target is often extremely cute, but does need to be competitively priced.
 For additional assistance, here is a helpful pricing guide.

 How can I sell more items?

 Bring your BEST ITEMS.
-Our buyers have the luxury of selection.
+Our shoppers have the luxury of selection.
 If you could choose between a clean, pressed shirt or a wrinkled, not so great shirt, which would you choose?
 Leave your worn, stained, and out of style clothing at home.
 Also, PRICE COMPETITIVELY.
 Clearance racks are packed with new stuff at great prices in all of our favorite stores.
-Finally, KEEP THE LBD BUYER IN MIND.
+Finally, KEEP THE LBD SHOPPER IN MIND.
 Great clothing at great prices.
 Would you buy your item at that price?
 Here are more tips to increasing your sell through rate.